 Scotland is targeting 5GW of renewable and low-carbon hydrogen production by 2030 and 25GW by 2045, and has committed £100m of funding towards these goals by 2026.
 The government’s Draft Hydrogen Plan sets out the pathway by which Scotland will become a “leading nation by 2045 in the production of reliable, competitive and sustainable hydrogen.”

 It added that established sectors of Scottish business such as oil and gas, subsea maritime, onshore and offshore renewables, chemicals, aerospace and transport will have opportunities to diversify into areas like hydrogen production as the energy transition continues.
-Aberdeen, for instance, boasts one of the largest hydrogen-powered bus fleets in Europe, while the Scottish government has been piloting the use of hydrogen for Western Isles ferries.

 Innovation will need continued government support